 Notes: In accordance with A.R.S. § 41-751, this recommendation only addresses active employees in the State Personnel System.
 This recommendation does not include appropriate budgeting for vacant positions.
 The following agencies are excluded from this recommendation: Arizona State University, Auditor General, Board of Regents, Cotton Research Council, Court of Appeals, Department of Public Safety, House of Representatives, Joint Legislative Budget Committee, Law Enforcement Merit System, Legislative Council, Northern Arizona University, School for the Deaf and Blind, Senate, Supreme Court, and University of Arizona.
-Funding estimate based on HRIS base salary, payroll records for the pay period ending June 20, 2014, an estimated variable ERE rate of 21%, and statewide fund allocations from FY 2014.
+Funding estimate based on HRIS base salary, payroll records for the pay period ending June 30, 2015, and statewide fund allocations from FY 2014.
+Estimates do NOT include ERE.